 Industrial Tree Plantation

-The Industrial Tree Plantation is located in Kalabakan Forest Reserve and Gunung Rara Forest Reserve which falls under the Forest Management Unit 26.
-The objective of planting the Industrial Tree Plantation is to enhance the productivity of the area by planting fast growing tree species, especially Acacia mangium
+The Industrial Tree Plantation (ITP) is located in Kalabakan Forest Reserve and Gunung Rara Forest Reserve, which falls under the FMU 26 and FMU 24 respectively.
+The objective of planting the ITP is to enhance the productivity of the area by planting fast-growing tree species, especially Acacia mangium

 .
-The allocated area earmarked for the Industrial Tree Plantation is 4,046 hectares, however only 37% were developed according to the land suitability.
-As at December 2015, approximately 1,500 ha have been planted with Acacia mangium
+The allocated area earmarked for the ITP is 4,046 hectares.
+However, only 37% were developed according to land suitability.
+As at 2018, approximately 1,500 hectares have been planted with Acacia mangium, Acacia hybrid, Tectona grandis

 Rubber Forest Plantation

-Rubber Forest Plantation is carried out in Forest Management Unit 26, in the Kalabakan Forest Reserve at Luasong, Tawau, primarily for timber and latex.
+Rubber Forest Plantation is carried out in FMU 26 in Kalabakan Forest Reserve at Luasong, Tawau, primarily for timber and latex.

-As of December 2015, approximately 2,000 hectares have been planted with rubber clones and 25% of the area is now tappable.
+As at 2018, approximately 2,000 hectares have been planted with rubber clones, and 25% of the area is tappable.

-The Luasong Rubber nursery have been producing rubber seedlings from selected Timber Latex Clone (TLC) for own use.
-The nursery has 18 clones verified and endorsed by the Malaysian Rubber Board (MRB)
+The Luasong Rubber Nursery has been producing rubber seedling from selected Timber Latex Clone (TLC) for its use.
+The nursery has 18 clones verified and endorsed by the Malaysian Rubber Board (MRB).